danpla/fontlink/INSTALL.md

 This is recommended way to install FontLink.

-DEB package for Debian, Ubuntu and derivative systems is available on [download page](https://github.com/danpla/fontlink/releases).
+DEB package for Debian, Ubuntu, and derivatives is available on [download page](https://github.com/danpla/fontlink/releases).
 On non-DEB systems, you can install it using `alien`.